maxwellpettit/docs-test/src/main/markdown/User Management/User Management.md

 The commerce solution supports two secure ways.
  - Password
  - Biometrics
- - Single Sign On
+ - Single Sign On (SSO)
 #### Password Type
- password is a criteria based password, ensuring uniqueness.
+ Password is a criteria based password, ensuring uniqueness.

  There are two implementations of password types: Local and LDAP.
 Each of these can be used independently or in conjunction via a strategy.

- Local is ...

  LDAP, or Lightweight Directory Access Protocol, is another way to store usernames and password. (more detail)